 This paper shows the applicability of mobile agents in logistical networks.
 Different scenarios of mobile agent usage are presented and combined in a unified notation.
-The analytical evaluation of mobile agents in logistical environments is presented with a strong focus on the fan out.
+The analytical evaluation of mobile agents in logistical environments is presented with regard to the fan out and the strategies employed.

 It is shown that the influence of the fan out is either relatively lowering the network load and execution time of migration over traditional communication, when the selectivity is good.
 Or it is lowering the network load and execution time of traditional communication further over migration, if the selectivity of the mobile agent is not high enough.